seanmtracey/node-red-contrib-extract-keyframes/README.md

 ```
 {
-    finished : true, // Only ever true.
+    complete : true, // Only ever true.
 Only ever included on the final message output by the node
+    parts : {
-    analysisUUID : <String>, A UUID identifying identifying the instance of keyframe extraction that this object belongs to.
+        id : <String>, A UUID identifying identifying the instance of keyframe extraction that this object belongs to.
+        type : "object",
-    totalFrames : <Number> // The total number of keyframes identified by the node.
+        count : <Number> // The total number of keyframes identified by the node.
     }
+}
 ```

-For further information on when this object is passed, see Addendum 1.

-## Addendum

-### 1: The 'finished' object

-The finished object (the object that includes finished : true) is fired when the last keyframe has been identified by the node.

-This does not necessarrily mean that every keyframe has been extracted from the video file and corresponding `keyframe` event has been triggered.
-These processes happen independently of one another, and are not guarenteed to complete at the same time.

-To check that all of the keyframes have been identified _and_ have been returned, you must check that the number of `keyframe` events that have been emitted match the `totalFrames` property of the object passed to the `finish` event listener